ibm-cloud-docs/log-analysis/iam_grant_team.md

 ## Step 3.
-Add permissions to work in an IAM access group
+Add permissions to work within the context of a logGroup
 {: #iam_grant_group_step3}

 Next, you must add a policy that grants the user permissions to work with data in the {{site.data.keyword.la_short}} service within the context of a group.